(known as Laetare Sunday–the Sunday of Joy; and the vestments might be of the color of rose, instead of violet or purple.)

 if you tell people to see the beauty — the Christ — in the person in front of you,

-whether that one be a bag lady / homosexual / fallen down drunk / drug addict /
+whether that one be a bag lady / homosexual / fallen down drunk / drug addict / or the librarians hauled off to jail for protecting their books,

 mentally ill, crazy man / Muslim / Republican / Democrat / Jew / Catholic / atheist